 Florida Counseling License Requirements

-Obtaining a Florida counseling license is mandatory and licenses are issued by various authorities.
-For example, the Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling issues licenses for both Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs).
-In Florida, over 36,000 individuals were employed as counselors as of May 2018 with over three quarters working as educational, guidance, school, and vocational counselors or substance abuse, behavioral disorder, and mental health counselors.1-5 Learn how to become a counselor and the different processes for counseling licensure in Florida below.
+In Florida, almost 36,000 individuals were employed as counselors as of May 2021, with over three-quarters working as educational, guidance, and career counselors and advisors or as substance abuse, behavioral disorder, and mental health counselors.1-5 Learn how to become a counselor and the different processes for counseling licensure in Florida below.

 Table of Contents